A proposal is a written offer to solve a technical problem

 use of an artificial background.
 A cluttered background

-distracts attention, not infrequently producing the
+distracts attention, not infrequently producing the impression

-impression that the photograph was originally intended
+that the photograph was originally intended as a puzzle,

-Glossy prints are better than flat prints because of
+Glossy prints are better than flat prints because of their

-their greater effectiveness in reproducing highlights
+greater effectiveness in reproducing highlights and shadings.

-to wrinkle the page.
+the page.

-The figure number and title, as well as explanatory
+The figure number and title, as well as explanatory data,

-in black or white ink.
+or white ink.

 TABLES